|Facilities for Film Producers|

 Our Museum building is adjacent to the Keighley & Worth Valley Railway.
 This privately operated Heritage Railway is a perfect venue for film producers, featuring:

-Details of local hotels and guest houses are on the Bronte Country Partnership website.
+Details of local hotels and guest houses are on the Visit Bradford website.

 Alternatively, our carriages may be transported by road to other venues of your choice.
 Our carriages have been filmed at several locations in various parts of England.

 Our carriages may be transported by road to locations all over Britain.
 We are often asked these questions in relation to filming assignments in other parts of Britain:

 Will your carriages fit on another railway ?

 The track gauge is the distance between the two steel rails.